Getting Started

 - In your AI tool, call

-join_channelwith the same channel name (defaults tovibma) - Call
+connection(method: "create")with the same channel name (defaults tovibma) - Call

-ping— you should get backpongwith your document name
+connection(method: "get")— you should get backpongwith your document name

 Updating